North Carolina Town Bans Campgrounds & RV Parks

 There are, in fact, quite a few options for campers outside of town.
 Waynesville is located in western North Carolina, just 40 minutes from Asheville and the Great Smoky Mountains.

 Some of the closest options to Waynesville include Lake Junaluska and Riverhouse Acres RV Campground.
 However, there are dozens more campgrounds within just a short drive.
-You can find RV parks and campgrounds nearby with a quick search on Campground Reviews, RV Trip Wizard, and the RV LIFE App.
+You can find RV parks and campgrounds nearby with a quick search on RV LIFE Campgrounds, RV LIFE Trip Wizard, and the RV LIFE App.

 You may also want to visit these amazing campgrounds nearby in Pigeon Forge, Tennessee.